-England rugby star Danny Cipriani ‘let himself down’ during street brawl
+England rugby star Danny Cipriani ‘let himself down’ during police fracas

 Cipriani has been in trouble before.
 He was convicted of drink-driving after he crashed his black Mercedes into a taxi in London on June 1 2015.

-He was ordered to pay a total of £7,620 in fines and costs and banned from driving for 18 months.
+He was ordered to pay £7,620 in fines and costs and banned from driving for 18 months.

-In 2013, he was hospitalised after being hit by a bus during a night out in Leeds.
+In 2013, he was treated in hospital after being hit by a bus during a night out in Leeds.